 The weight bench is one of the most versatile and useful fitness equipment in the gym.
 There are many kinds of weight benches; flat, angled, upright, or adjustable.
-They are a great equipment that allows you to lift heavy weights safely so that you can get ripped and the best thing about it is that you don’t need to be a pro in the gym.
+They are great equipment that allows you to lift heavy weights safely so that you can get ripped and the best thing about it is that you don’t need to be a pro in the gym.

 One of the best things about the weight bench is the sheer amount of exercises that you can do while using it.
 You can use dumbbells or a barbell to work every muscle in your upper body and even some of your core and lower body, especially if the weight bench has a leg curler attached.

-I personally would recommend using a weight bench that is adjustable with leg curlers.
+I would recommend using a weight bench that is adjustable with leg curlers.
 This type is the best for a beginner because it will allow you to use it for every muscle group and adjust it for your body height and fitness level.
 For this tutorial, we will be assuming that you are using this type of weight bench.

 What You Will Need